carpentries-incubator/cwl-novice-tutorial/setup.md

 4. Return to the Docker Desktop, choose [Settings → Resources → WSL Integration][docker-screenshot] and under "Enable integration with additional distros" select "Debian"
 5. Reboot
 6. Launch Debian
+7. Open [Remote - WSL][remote-wsl-extension] to install the "Remote - WSL" extension for VS Code by clicking the `Install` button or by following the directions.
+8. After installation choose "Open a Remote - WSL Window" and then "New WSL Window".
+Your VS Code window should now say "WSL: Debian" in green at the lower left corner.
+9. Enable the Benten CWL extension in this "WSL : Debian" window: press `Ctrl+Shift+X" to open the "Extensions" and click the "Install in WSL: Debian" button.
+10. Choose `Terminal` → `New Terminal`.
+Execute `sudo  apt-get update && sudo apt-get install -y python3-venv wget` in the terminal
-7. Install cwltool using the instructions under the 'Linux' tab
+11. Install cwltool using the instructions under the 'Linux' tab
 </article>

 <article role="tabpanel" class="tab-pane" id="linux">